 A.I.R.
-Gallery invites women artists residing in the New York area to apply for our New York Artists Program.
+Gallery invites self-identified women artists residing in the New York area to apply for our New York Artists Program.
 In 1972 a group of women artists founded A.I.R.
 (Artists in Residence) Gallery—the first artist-run gallery for women in the United States.
 New York Artist members benefit from a supportive arts organization that encourages experimentation, provides resources and exhibition space, and allows artists to shape the gallery’s programming.
 The gallery’s professional staff assists the New York Artists in the development of their individual artistic careers and handles the daily operation of the gallery.
-A.I.R. takes no more than 20% commission on any work sold directly through the gallery and does not place any restrictions on an artist’s affiliations with other galleries.

 One of A.I.R.'s initiatives is to create a national membership of self-identified women artists.
 These women are mid-career professional artists or emerging artists showing exceptional talent.
 This group of women artists forms a network of support and opportunity for each other and for and with the New York based member artists.
 A.I.R.’s National Artists Program is designed for 22 women artists living throughout the United States.

 The A.I.R.
 Fellowship Program was established in 1993 by former NY artist member, Stephanie Bernheim in order to support underrepresented and emerging self-identified women artists in New York City.
 Each year, six artists are awarded a year-long fellowship to develop and exhibit a project at A.I.R.